Image: panaramka / stock.adobe.com

-Unique Medicaid expansion began mid-2014, but transitioned to Medicaid managed care (with a work requirement) as of 2019
+Unique Medicaid expansion began mid-2014, but transitioned to Medicaid managed care as of 2019

 Residents were able to begin enrolling in New Hampshire’s expanded Medicaid program as of July 1, 2014, with policies effective August 15 (Medicaid enrollment during the winter and spring was only possible for people who qualified under the state’s pre-expansion guidelines).